 The Colca Canyon is one of the most beautiful places in Peru, if not the whole world.
-This region close to the city of Arequipa is famous for its spectacular viewpoints, scenic high altitude landscapes, unique wildlife, rich indigenous culture, and ancient pre-Incan agricultural terraces.
+This region near Arequipa is famous for its spectacular viewpoints, scenic high-altitude landscapes, unique wildlife, rich indigenous culture, and ancient pre-Incan agricultural terraces.

-Here you will see the Andean condor fly through the canyon below.
-These birds are among the biggest in the world and are a majestic sight.
+Here, you will see the Andean condor fly through the canyon below.
+These birds are among the world’s biggest and most majestic sights.

-On your way from Arequipa to the Colca Canyon, you might also see alpacas or vicunas.
-So whether you like to see culture, mountains, wildlife or nature you will not regret a visit to the Colca canyon.
+You might also see alpacas or vicunas on your way from Arequipa to the Colca Canyon.
+So whether you like to see culture, mountains, wildlife, or nature, you will not regret a visit to the Colca Canyon.

 Contribution by TAYTRUM TRAVELS

-This journey is known as the Salkantay Trail, but there are other shorter versions like the Inca Trail.
-While the Salkantay Trail will take you 4600 meters (15,000+ feet), the actual height of the mountains are even more staggering.
+This journey to these iconic ancient ruins is known as the Salkantay Trail, but other shorter versions exist, like the Inca Trail.
+While the Salkantay Trail will take you 4,600 meters (15,000+ feet), the actual height of the mountains is even more staggering.

 The Andean range crosses the entire South American continent and peaks in Argentina at almost 7,000 meters (~23,000 feet).
 As you might expect, there’s more to see in the central Andes than just Machu Picchu.

 You can also see Rainbow Mountain, known for its beautiful natural range of colors against a deep blue sky.
 This is another incredible hike in the region.
-Getting around the Andes take time, but travel further and you’ll find Lake Titicaca at Puno, Peru.
+Getting around the Andes take time, but travel further, and you’ll find Lake Titicaca in Puno, Peru.

 Contribution by My Path In The World